 The Criminal Division of the U. S. Attorney's Office is the largest of the Office's divisions.
 Over fifty personnel are assigned to the Criminal Division.
-AUSAs in the Criminal Division serve in six major units, which operate both separately and collaboratively, on all types of federal criminal cases:
+AUSAs in the Criminal Division serve in several major units, which operate both separately and collaboratively, on all types of federal criminal cases:

 The Narcotics Unit investigates and prosecutes cases involving the distribution of illegal narcotics.
 The Unit primarily seeks to disrupt large-scale drug-trafficking organizations that qualify for prosecution by the Organized Crime and Drug Enforcement Task Force (OCDETF).

 The Financial Crimes Unit investigates and prosecutes fraud offenses of all types, including financial institution crime, health care fraud, bank fraud, computer fraud, institutional insurance fraud, large scale mail and wire fraud, and criminal tax violations.
 The Unit also handles child pornography cases under the Project Safe Childhood initiative.

 The General Crimes Unit investigates and prosecutes cases involving immigration violations, robbery of a financial institution, environmental crimes, civil rights, and other offenses that impact national and border security.

 The Appeals Unit defends convictions and judgments obtained by the Office in the United States Court of Appeals for the Fifth Circuit, the federal appellate court overseeing cases in Mississippi, Louisiana, and Texas.
 Additionally, the Unit, in consultation with the Department of Justice, decides when to seek appellate review of trial level rulings adverse to the United States.